- Why it's necessary to make your FinTech business resilient?

 - Implementing the right defense mechanisms

-Complexity of legacy systems
+Complexity of Legacy Systems

 The legacy systems of financial institutions can get very complex and difficult to manage and upgrade.
-To improve the operational resilience, the full tech stack of the legacy systems must be upgraded and assessed for maintaining resilience capabilities.
+To improve operational resilience, the full tech stack of legacy systems must be upgraded and assessed for maintaining resilience capabilities.

 Noting why risk management is important for businesses and the challenges associated with it, it is important to understand how to build fintech software resilience with perfection.